-In fiscal 2021, we offered the following compensation program for our non-employee directors: (a) an annual retainer of \$40,000, payable quarterly in cash or shares of our Common Stock at the election of the recipient; (b) an annual long-term equity-based incentive award, vesting ratably over three years, with a grant date fair value of \$45,000, that is paid 60% in three-year pro rata vesting restricted stock and 40% of three-year pro rata vesting restricted cash that vests in tandem with the restricted stock at the election of the recipient; (c) an annual retainer of \$40,000 for our lead director, payable quarterly in cash or shares of Common Stock at the election of the recipient; (d) an annual retainer of \$30,000 for the chair of our audit and finance committee, payable quarterly in cash or shares of Common Stock at the election of the recipient; (f) an annual retainer of \$20,000 for the chair of the compensation committee, payable quarterly in cash or shares of Common Stock at the election of the recipient; (g) an annual retainer of \$20,000 for the chair of the nominating and corporate governance committee, payable quarterly in cash or shares of Common Stock at the election of the recipient; (g) an annual retainer of \$20,000 for the chair of the nominating and corporate governance committee, payable quarterly in cash or shares of Common Stock at the election of the recipient; (g) an annual retainer of \$20,000 for the chair of the nominating and corporate governance committee, payable quarterly in cash or shares of Common Stock at the election of the recipient; (d) an annual retainer of Stock at the election of the recipient; (d) an annual retainer of \$20,000 for the chair of the nominating and corporate governance committee, payable quarterly in cash or shares of Common Stock at the election of the recipient; and (h) an annual retainer of \$25,000 for the chair of the strategic alternatives committee, payable quarterly in cash or shares of Common Stock at the election of the recipient.
+In fiscal 2021, we offered the following compensation program for our non-employee directors: (a) an annual retainer of \$40,000, payable quarterly in cash or shares of our Common Stock at the election of the recipient; (b) an annual long-term equity-based incentive award, vesting ratably over three years, with a grant date fair value of \$45,000, that is paid 60% in three-year pro rata vesting restricted stock and 40% of three-year pro rata vesting restricted cash that vests in tandem with the restricted stock at the election of the recipient; (c) an annual retainer of \$40,000 for our lead director, payable quarterly in cash or shares of Common Stock at the election of the recipient; (d) an annual retainer of \$30,000 for the chair of our audit and finance committee, payable quarterly in cash or shares of Common Stock at the election of the recipient; (g) an annual retainer of \$20,000 for the chair of the compensation committee, payable quarterly in cash or shares of Common Stock at the election of the recipient; (g) an annual retainer of \$20,000 for the chair of the nominating and corporate governance committee, payable quarterly in cash or shares of Common Stock at the election of the recipient; and (h) an annual retainer of \$25,000 for the chair of the strategic alternatives committee, payable quarterly in cash or shares of Common Stock at the election of the recipient.

-In late fiscal 2021, our compensation committee determined to increase the compensation of our non-employee directors for fiscal 2022 to: (a) an annual retainer of \$45,000, payable quarterly in cash or shares of our Common Stock at the election of the recipient; and (b) an annual long-term equity-based incentive award, vesting ratably over three years, with a grant date fair value of \$50,000, that is issued, at the director's choice, either 100% in restricted stock or in a combined grant, with 60% of the dollar value of the award issued in the form of three-year pro rata vesting restricted stock and 40% of the dollar value of the award issued in the form of three-year pro rata vesting restricted stock.
+In late fiscal 2021, our compensation committee determined to increase the compensation of our non-employee directors for fiscal 2022 to: (a) an annual retainer of \$45,000, payable quarterly in cash or shares of our Common Stock at the election of the recipient; and (b) an annual long-term equity-based incentive award, vesting ratably over three years, with a grant date fair value of \$50,000, that is issued, at the director's choice, either 100% in restricted stock or in a combined grant, with 60% of the dollar value of the award issued in the form of three-year pro rata vesting restricted stock and 40% of the dollar value of the award issued in the form of three-year pro rata vesting restricted cash that vests in tandem with the restricted stock.
 The annual retainers for our lead director, chairs of our audit and finance committee, compensation committee, nominating and corporate governance committee and strategic alternatives committee will remain the same for fiscal 2022 as fiscal 2021, except that if our lead director is also the chair of a committee, the annual committee chair retainer will be reduced by 50%.